Jinboi/calculator/README.md

 ![calculator calculation from previous answer](./img/calculatorCToClearList.PNG)

-Finally, you can see press 'n' to end the calculator application:
+Finally, you can see press 'n' to end the application:

 ![calculator end application](./img/calculatorNToExit.PNG)